Table of Contents

-A portable folding table is a convenient item to go around as it can serve a lot of purpose.
-It makes cooking and preparing meals easier and your group can comfortably eat on it.
-The most important characteristic to look for a table for your RV is how compact it is so it can fit nicely inside your van.
+A portable folding table is a convenient item to go around as it can serve a lot of purposes.
+It does cooking and preparing meals easier, and your group can comfortably eat on it.
+The most important characteristic to look for in a table for your RV is how compact it is so it can fit nicely inside your van.

 #20 Camping chairs

 The STRONGBACK Elite is our top recommendation.
-It’s ergonomically-designed with a strong lumbar support to keep your back ache-free.
+It’s ergonomically designed with strong lumbar support to keep your back ache-free.
 Additionally, it’s lightweight with a backpack-style carrying case to make your life easier.